dmarx/bench-warmers/store_walker.md

 - incentivizes setting up projects to e.g. quickly onboard and assign tasks to interns
 - burst headcount (potentially pre-onboarded) for rapid team scaling or backfilling
 - possibly a good role for neuro-diverse developers who struggle in more conventional work roles
-- internal advocates for open source philosophy across the org, help mitigate risk of us turning into OpenAI as we grow and incrasingly corporatize
+- internal advocates for open source philosophy across the org, help mitigate risk of us turning into OpenAI as we grow and increasingly corporatize

 ## q's